tkglaser/tkglaser.github.io/_posts/2011-09-27-adding-captcha-to-mvc-application.md

   <input type="submit" value="Register" />
 </p>
 ```
----
-layout: post
-title:  "Adding a Captcha to an MVC application"
-date:   2011-09-27
-permalink: /adding-captcha-to-mvc-application/
----
 Now, the Captcha should be visible along with an entry box for the user to submit the answer.
 Since we also need the Guid, let's transport it through a hidden field.
 Add this to Register.cshtml:

 ```csharp